Baked mac and cheese with tomatoes

 The best grilled cheese you’ve ever had runs head-long into your tomato soup and BOOM.
 You get baked mac and cheese with tomatoes.
 One of the best comfort foods (and the maybe the best macaroni and cheese) gets yet another transformation into this southern classic.

-Make your baked mac and cheese with tomatoes in a large skillet and add your tomatoes as the sauce thickens (before you add the cheese) and bake it all up together.
-For something fresh, you could add some cooked chicken to the party for a one-dish dinner or some of your favorite vegetables like peas or broccoli.
+- For something fresh, you could add some cooked chicken to the party for a one-dish dinner or some of your favorite vegetables like peas or broccoli.

 Recipes to serve with your mac and cheese with tomatoes: